 Employees expect their superiors to guide them and be resourceful during times of difficulty.
 Leaders need to have a strategic mindset and understand how to realistically achieve goals.
 Create new rules and procedures that will benefit your business with the new change around you.

 4. Explore and believe

 As everything around you changes, leaders must believe in themselves and their leadership capabilities.
 They also need to believe in their teams and trust their employees to do what needs to be done.

 If you are faced with a disappointing outcome, ask yourself what you can learn from the experience and what you can do differently.

 This guest blog article was written by Karina Mojica who is a contributor editor for 365 Business tips and a marketing expert for an online kitchen and bath supplier.
-She has a degree in Marketing, with experience in PR, and social media marketing.
+She has a degree in marketing, with experience in public relations, and social media marketing.